Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Or in this case, feel something pull just the wrong way in his chest.
 That of course immediately drew Yan’s attention, and suddenly he was like Vemet whenever Vemik had hit his head from a fall, only much, much more annoying.

 "For fucks’ sake, Yan!
 I’m okay!"
 Vemik’s voice was deeper now too.
 That always seemed to surprise Yan every time he heard it.
 It certainly surprised Vemik.
-A Given-Man’s voice coming out of his own mouth, that was...he’d get used to it in time, probably.
+A Given-Man’s voice coming out of his own mouth, that was... he’d get used to it in time, probably.

 Yan grunted, and paused to sit in a Forestfather’s lower branches.
 "Fine.
 But we rest anyway."